 Winner of the Grand Jury Prize at this years Sundance Film Festival.
-The Souvenir feels like Joanna Hogg’s most personal work to date, using the medium of film to explore the intensity and darkness of first love in a way few other films have managed.
-Creating a palette of emotions that reflect the naivety, intensity, lies and acceptance of relationships that carry darkness and light in equal measure.
-The wealth and privilege of life no escape from the challenges of love in its many guises.
-The filmmaking process a reflection of the deepest need to explore the corners of life that still hurt and burn away at the soul.
+The Souvenir feels like Joanna Hogg’s most personal work to date, using the medium of film to explore the intensity and naivety of first love.
+Creating a palette of emotions that reflect the manipulation, unconditional love and acceptance of relationships that carry darkness and light in equal measure.
+While the wealth and privilege of life provides no escape from the challenges of love in its many guises.

-Set against the backdrop of a changing 1980s Britain; the turbulence of IRA Bombings in London and the growth of class divide on our streets.
+Set against the backdrop of a changing 1980s Britain with IRA terror and a growing class divide.
 Julie (Honor Swinton Bryne) is a young filmmaker with a desire to film situations and themes that go beyond her privileged upbringing and life.
-Her very topics of study a world away from her flat in Knightsbridge, shopping at Harrods and parents of farming wealth.
-Julie’s naivety at the world around her clashing with her passion to step beyond the life she has.
-Filmmaking acting as an escape.
-Yet her creative voice confused in a world of personal experience that has been shielded from the realities of life.
+Her topics of study a world far away from her flat in Knightsbridge, shopping at Harrods and parents of farming wealth.
+While in turn Julie’s naivety of a changing Britain plays to a wider lack of insight into why she wishes to focus on themes of industrial decay within her work.
+Her passion for filmmaking almost feeling like an attempt to reconcile her privilege within a wider social landscape.

 During a house party, Julie meets Anthony (Tom Burke), a charming yet mysterious civil servant.
-Exuding confidence and arrogance in equal measure, Anthony is a walking enigma, yet utterly captivating to Julie.
+Exuding confidence and arrogance in equal measure.
+Anthony is a walking enigma, yet also utterly captivating to Julie.
 His knowledge, critical thinking and stature both enthralling and aloof in equal measure.

-As their relationship grows, Anthony acts as a sounding board for Julie’s film project ideas, slowly becoming integral to her life; her naivety and his worldly understanding sparking a sexual relationship.
-A meeting of minds and souls that hides dark personal secrets.
-Their relationship a mixture of toxicity and true love that envelopes Julie, Anthony and their respective families.
+As their relationship grows, Anthony acts as a sounding board for Julie’s film project ideas.
+Slowly becoming integral to her life.
+While her naivety and his worldly understanding sparking a delicate sexual relationship.
+However, Anthony hides dark personal secrets, under a cloak of apparent wealth and intelligence.
+Creating a relationship of toxicity and love that envelopes Julie and their respective families.